Anuragjangid-Git/Kata/README.md

    - Helped with writing repetitive code patterns
    - Suggested improvements for code structure

-3. **Cursor AI**
-   - Used for code analysis and refactoring suggestions
-   - Helped identify potential bugs and security issues
-   - Assisted in understanding complex Spring Security configurations

 ### How AI Was Used

 #### Backend Development